 GAP Pazarlama FZE is an international company operating as a wholesale trader and is owned by the Bank's ultimate shareholder.
-The loan granted to this company has an original maturity of three years and earns interest of 6.0% p.a.
+The loan granted to this company, with an interest rate of 6.0% p.a., was sold to Aktifbank on 1 March 2012.

 The Bank has signed an agreement with Aktifbank for consultancy services in relation to lending to companies based in Turkey, under which the Bank paid service commission to Aktifbank.
-In addition, Aktifbank has offered a guarantee of 10% on the outstanding loans granted to these companies, which at 31 December 2011 is USD 150,721 (31 December 2010: USD 1,667,709).
+In addition, Aktifbank has offered a guarantee of 10% on the outstanding loans granted to these companies, which as at 31 December 2012 has expired (31 December 2011: USD 150,721).